Year 7 PSHE Curriculum

 - Term 5 - Society

 - Communications skills – both verbal and written.

 - Respect and understanding of differing viewpoints.

 How will I learn?

 Students look at various topics throughout this theme.
-This first PDC unit introduces PSHE to Yr.
-7 students, along with looking at different relationships that will develop over the coming years.
+This first PSHE unit introduces RSE to Year 7 students, along with looking at different relationships that will develop over the coming years.
 There is also information here about conflict resolution and how to recognise a dangerous relationship.